 P.A.L.S.
 TRANSITIONAL LIVING PROGRAM

 The PALS (Preparing Adolescents to Live Successfully) Transitional Living Program has been a flagship program within Southern Christian Services for Children and Youth, Inc. since 1988.
-PALS is the only community-based transitional youth program in Mississippi certified by the Department of Mental Health.
+PALS is a community-based transitional youth program in Mississippi certified by the Department of Mental Health.
 PALS is a transitional living program for youth ages 18-23.
 This program is located in Jackson and specializes in assisting homeless youth in becoming self-sufficient, contributing members of society.
 The PALS program is designed to facilitate healing, recovery, and promote the social and emotional well-being of youth who have experienced homelessness, neglect, exposure to violence and/or trauma.

 The four pillars of the PALS program are:

 Youth are connected with systems of care providers to assist with physical health, dental health, and mental health.